davnicwil/react-frontload/README.md

-// to make it a frontload component const MyFrontloadComponent = connectStateManager( // e.g. redux connect frontloadConnect(frontloadFunction)( // use the data loading fucntion above
+// to make it a frontload component const MyFrontloadComponent = connectStateManager( // e.g. redux connect frontloadConnect(frontloadFunction)( // use the data loading function above
     MyFrontloadComponentPresentation
   ))